Frequently asked questions #

 API-TOKEN = "123456abcdef"

-When calling Kosli command you can skip file extension.
-For example, to list environments with owner
+When calling Kosli command you can skip the file extension.
+For example, to list environments with org

 and api-token